davettt/local-task-manager/README.md

 ### Field Descriptions

+- **archived**: Set to true when task is completed (moved to Completed section)
+- **archivedToFile**: Set to true when task has been moved to a daily archive file by cleanup operation
 - **recurring**: Set to "daily" or "weekly" for tasks that repeat
 - **workingDaysOnly**: When true and recurring is "daily", skips Saturday and Sunday
 - **isAppointment**: When true, enables reminder notifications at specified time before due date